Life update: Embracing a simple but effective digital life

 Now that I have these carefully curated web experiences, what do I do with so much that I can be curious about?
 Send to my Kindle.
 When there are articles, webpages, and PDFs I want to peruse during the week, I typically send them to my Kindle.
 Waking up to an e-reader not only spares your brain from the modern digital mess but it doesn’t strain your eyes either.
 It also makes for good breaks during a working day, and leisurely readings on holidays.

 The core problem with achieving this state of reading zen was that other than for PDFs and ebooks, Amazon’s default apps and extensions for sending webpages and articles to the Kindle are awful.
 It often results in broken content and layouts, and even failed sends.
-This is where my wonderful RSS reader called Feedbin comes back to the picture.
-The way this works is in two steps:
+This is where the indie service KTool takes care of everything with its great web app, browser extension, and mobile app.
+I’ve been curating sets of articles, wikipedia pages, and ebooks to consume this way, and it’s just joyful.

 I’ve been consuming many long articles, Wikipedia pages, and more this way, and it’s just joyful.